 Keywords: Ricci calculus, Einstein summation notation, index notation or subscript notation.

-If you crack open a tensor textbook you get a lot of guff about general relativity and tensor fields and such, which is all very nice but not germane.
+If we crack open a tensor textbook we get a lot of guff about general relativity and tensor fields and such, which is all very nice but not germane to machine learning applications.
 We want the very entry level bit, which is some tidy notation conventions for dealing with multilinear operations without too many squiggles all over the place.

-Soeren Laue, Matthias Mitterreiter, Joachim Giesen and Jens K. Mueller have been popularising this approach recently.
+Soeren Laue, Matthias Mitterreiter, Joachim Giesen and Jens K. Mueller have been popularising such an approach recently.
 In their paper, they argue that derivation of matrix differential results results can be greatly simplified with Ricci calculus, and ps it often induces faster code.

 They have a website.
 MatrixCalculus.org which showcases this trick to do symbolic matrix calculus online (not the accelerated code generation bit.)